LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-auto-renewals.md

 meta: Schedule loan checks using google scripting services
 ---

 Library fines can be annoying.
-Forget to bring a few books out and it doesn't take long to owe more than the cost of one of the books.
+Forget to bring a few books back and it doesn't take long to owe more than the cost of a book.
 Well, so what?
 That's how libraries work.

 Perhaps.
-But there is a growing trend for public library services to implement one of two policies:
+But there is a growing trend for public library services to implement one of two policies.

 1. **Removing overdue fines.** Particularly big in the US, but Ireland and [Trafford](https://www.librariesconnected.org.uk/news/new-chapter-library-borrowing) are notable recent adopters of this policy.
 Quite a few services in Scotland have also done this for many years.